patrickfav/website-favre/content/articles/2018-01-20-handling-proguard-as-library-developer-or-in-a-multi-module-android-application/index.md

 Even with local modules, push the rules to the respective module to keep Proguard contained, descriptive and maintainable.
 This has the main advantage that the configuration lifecycle follows the one of the module itself (e.g. when the module gets deleted all Proguard rules with it etc.)

-Each dependency or module may package it’s own proguard.txt in the top level of it’s AAR package wich will be appended to the main configuration.
+Each dependency or module may package its own proguard.txt in the top level of it’s AAR package which will be appended to the main configuration.

 ![](article_a0c9f8f6633eaa9bd39f2b74.png)